PhaserEditor2D/helpcenter-phaser3/README.md

 ![Examples view](github/examples-view.png)

-A main function of this view is that you can select an example and run it.
+The main function of this view is that you can select an example and run it.
 When you double-click an example, it opens the **Example Player** and runs it.
 Check the next section.

-The context menu provides other option, like open the example in the source editor or the examples folder editor.
+The context menu provides other options, like open the example in the source editor or the examples folder editor.

 ## Example Player